The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 After the bloom, the rest of the water is poured in a slow, steady stream.
 The aim is to maintain a consistent water level in the brewer throughout the process.

-This stage should be done in a circular motion, starting from the center and moving outwards, avoiding pouring directly onto the filter.
-The total brew time, including the bloom, should be between 2.5 to 3 minutes for a single serving.
+This stage should be done circularly, starting from the center and moving outwards, avoiding pouring directly onto the filter.
+The total brew time, including the bloom, should be 2.5 to 3 minutes for a single serving.

 Here are some additional tips to perfect your pouring technique: